S3-working-group/s3-practical-guide/docs/all.md

 S3 seeks to enable productivity by freeing people up to do and decide as much as possible for themselves, while ensuring coherence in collaboration for a successful and effective organization.

-Greater autonomy of individuals and teams necessitates clear agreements (i.e.guidelines and constraints) that enable smooth collaboration between those teams and individuals, and that support achievement of both long-term and short-term objectives.
+Greater autonomy of individuals and teams necessitates clear agreements (i.e. guidelines and constraints) that enable smooth collaboration between those teams and individuals, and that support achievement of both long-term and short-term objectives.
 Regular iterative reviews and incremental evolution of agreements ensure they remain fit for purpose.

 While a decision of short-term consequence can easily be amended on the spot, making more consequential agreements that constrain people’s behavior and actions, often benefits from a more participatory and deliberate _decision making process_.